 With Edna Bonhomme

 When does a person consider themselves sick and how do (post)colonial and (post)migration residues shape the way people archive, narrate and navigate care?
 The racialization of epidemics continues to result in very disparate outcomes, leaving some to fall ill and others not.
 This workshop will consider how bioprivilege operates and how it functions in opposition to the politics of care.
 In an attempt to overcome reductive and universal claims about care, the workshop troubles ill will and care through the novel coronavirus and other epidemics and tries to see how the most marginalized in Europe encounter ailments.
 Care is at the core of queer and feminist traditions; it is ubiquitous and cultivated in how people move through the world and determines whether they survive or thrive.
-The workshop participants will engage in a transnational approach that navigates the digital with the analog, one that calls for the collective re-enactment and the construction of counter-archives.
 This workshop explores how the intimate relationship between toxicity, health and care can help to enliven how people heal.

 1–3pm online or at HKW, with registration